PatGlan/Pruning_by_Block_Benefit/index.md

     <h2> Motivation </h2>
 </div>

-Applying common pruning strategies on transfer learning tasks requires careful attention to the domain discrepancy.
+Common pruning strategies often fail in transfer learning because early pruning misevaluates weight significance before the model converges to the target domain.
-Thereby, the early removement of prunable elements leads to a misevaluation of weight significance, since task sensitive elements become important, only once the model has been converged to the target task.
+Concretely, the early removement of prunable elements leads to a misevaluation of weight significance, since task sensitive elements become important, only once the model has been converged to the target domain.
-Neglecting this factor leads to an unfavourable model strucute, ultimately causing performance degradation when model parameters are eliminated prematurely.
+This premature parameter elimination compromises the resulting model structure and harms performance.

 Our work points out an overlooked aspect in pruning, regarding the model depth.
-As visualized in the figure above, deeper layers converge later in training, harming early pruning decisions.
+As visualized in the figure below, our work shows that deeper layers converge later in training, harming early pruning decisions.
-This raises the question: "When to prune individual layers"?
+Therefore, P3B establishes block-specific pruning rates based on the relative performance of each block.
+This approach effectively identifies later-converging blocks and guarantees their reactivation during training.

 <p align="center">
 <img src="fig/BlockPerformance_overTrainingEpochs.png"  width="400" height="400">